ZsoltF94/ZsoltWebApp/readme.md

 # Portfolio Web App

 This is a personal portfolio web application built with **Blazor**.
 It showcases my work and skills as a software developer.
 The site includes multiple sections, such as an interactive ToDo list, a résumé, and individual project showcases.
-The portfolia is available at https://brave-bush-0c0771610.2.azurestaticapps.net/
+The portfolio is available at https://brave-bush-0c0771610.2.azurestaticapps.net/

 ---